Esri/quickstart-map-android/README.md

 quickstart-map-android
 ==================

-A library and sample app to get started with Esri's Android Runtime SDK.
+A library, sample app and starter template for getting started with Esri's Android Runtime SDK.

 See the repo's wiki for additional details: https://github.com/Esri/quickstart-map-android/wiki